SimonDarksideJ/SimonDarksideJ.github.io/_posts/2007-08-16-making-it-work-the-new-ship-sample-game-from-the-xna-creators-club.markdown

 tags: [xna]
 ---

-Like quiet a few developers these days, I like nothing more that sitting in the garden or relaxing on the couch (sofa) when I’m fumbling over some code, this is a bit hard to do with my trusty power hungry workhorse dev PC (just doesn’t feel nice to carry around in a backpack you know! :-)).
+Like quite a few developers these days, I like nothing more that sitting in the garden or relaxing on the couch (sofa) when I’m fumbling over some code, this is a bit hard to do with my trusty power hungry workhorse dev PC (just doesn’t feel nice to carry around in a backpack you know! :-)).

 So, most of my coding gets done on my back friendly laptop, mine in particular has the frumpy Intel 945GSM chipset (which although Intel keep saying it supports full Shader 2.0 stuff, it don’t), A Dell D610 with 1Gb of memory (should be enough should not it)